 This is a particular problem in long-coated, thick-haired breeds of dogs with rich oily coats.
 Often these pets are about 2 years old or older when the problem first occurs.
 When I practiced in San Antonio, Texas and Sarasota, Florida, they were often northern dogs, which had recently moved to our southern climates.
 However, that could have just been because there were a great number of northern retirees moving there at the time.
 Golden Retrievers, Cocker Spaniels, Spitz, Samoyed, Chows, Akitas, and G. Pyrenees topped the list.
 It is a rarer problem in cats.
-When it does occur in cats, it is often during or after major emotional stress or related to the eosinophilic granuloma complex. (ref) Pets with hot spots develop Intense itching in one or two isolated area of the trunk of the body.
+When it does occur in cats, it is often during or after major emotional stress or related to the eosinophilic granuloma complex.
+Read about that problem here.
+Pets with hot spots develop Intense itching in one or two isolated area of the trunk of the body.
 These areas becomes inflamed, raw and oozy with serum within a matter of hours.
 Pets frantically chew and lick at these areas.
 Some people come to me thinking that an insect bite started the problem.
 But I have never found an identifiable insect bite in a hot spot area.
 I believe that the nerves providing sensation in the area are somehow falsely stimulated.
 If the dog is muzzled or restrained during the initial period, the problem passes in 24-72 hours.
 If not, when the area is painful enough, the pet will cease biting at the area.
 Hot spots may reoccur every 4-8 months or never again.
 Many veterinarians treat hot spots with a topical astringent/cortisone lotion and often with an injection of anti-inflammatory drug as well.
-Some might also give an antibiotic injection – perhaps Convenia®. (ref) An Elizabethan collar for restraint is usually a necessity as well.
+Some might also give a long-lasting antibiotic injection – perhaps Convenia®.
+An Elizabethan collar for restraint is usually a necessity as well.
 Because the pets get better after almost any form of veterinary treatment, I am not certain that any of those products are the reason that the problem goes away.
 For reasons unknown, the nerve pain that initiates the problem stops as suddenly as it starts.

 Acral Lick Granulomas